cltl-students/Marcell_Fekete_Cross-Lingual_Transfer_Using_Stacked_Language_Adapters/README.md

 # Cross-lingual Transfer Using Stacked Language Adapters
 Repository containing the code for the Research Masters thesis project, Cross-lingual Transfer Using Stacked Language Adapters.

-Repository created by Marcell Fekete.
+This work was carried out by Marcell Fekete as part of an internship project with TAUS.

 # Overview
-This repository assumes a Python project, with an Open License (MIT style).
-If any of these aspects are different from your project please make sure to change those accordingly.
-Please feel free to clone/fork this repository and use it as a template for your thesis.

 # Project structure